Leash Laws & Seasonal Bans: Ogunquit Beach Dog Rule 2026

 How To Reach Ogunquit Beach

 The nearest airports to Ogunquit are Portland International Jetport and Boston Logan International Airport.
-People visiting Portland can take I-95 and drive 60 miles south to the place.
-From Boston, visitors can take I-95 and drive 125 miles north to reach Ogunquit Beach.
+People visiting Portland can take I-95 south for 60 miles to get there.
+From Boston, visitors can take I-95 north for 125 miles to reach Ogunquit Beach.

 Ogunquit Beach, Maine